siberianfox/tinygwiki/Connecting-TinyG.md

  * Options/Terminal - Line Mode
  * Options/Enter Key Emulation - CR

-3. Hit OK to leave the Options menu
+Hit OK to leave the Options menu

-3. Hit the "Connect" button.
+* **Connect to TinyG** Hit the "Connect" button.
 Enter a few carriage returns.
 TinyG should respond with prompts.
 If not, hit the reset button on the TinyG.
 You should see some JSON startup messages wrapped in JSON curly braces something like this:
 <pre>
 {"r":{"fb":371.030,"fv":0.950,"hv":7.000,"id":"9H3583-RMP","msg":"Loading configs from EEPROM","f":[1,15,0,8891]}}
 {"r":{"fb":371.030,"fv":0.950,"hv":7.000,"id":"9H3583-RMP","msg":"SYSTEM READY","f":[1,0,0,8820]}}